MegaaCV/END-TO-END-DATA-SCIENCE-PROJECT/README.md

 🚀 How to Run the Project Locally
 1. Clone the Repository
-bash
-Copy
-Edit

 git clone https://github.com/MegaaCV/END-TO-END-DATA-SCIENCE-PROJECT.git

 cd END-TO-END-DATA-SCIENCE-PROJECT
-2. Create a Virtual Environment bash
-Copy
-Edit
-python -m venv venv
-venv\Scripts\activate  # On Windows
+3. Create a Virtual Environment python -m venv venv venv\Scripts\activate  # On Windows

-3. Install Required Packages
+4. Install Required Packages
-bash
-Copy
-Edit
 pip install -r requirements.txt

-4. Place Your Model
+5. Place Your Model
 Ensure you have the trained model file random_forest.pkl in your project directory (or update the path in app.py accordingly).

-5. Run the App
+6. Run the App
-bash
-Copy
-Edit
 python app.py

 Visit http://127.0.0.1:5000 in your browser.

 🧪 Example Inputs